Association of Taxation Technicians: Higher Apprenticeship framework

 In 2011, the UK government launched the Higher Apprenticeship Fund to support a new wave of Apprenticeship frameworks.
 With the support from that Fund, PwC led the development of the Higher Apprenticeship in Professional Services framework.

 The new framework includes distinct pathways for Audit, Tax and Management consulting.
 The tax pathway within this framework is aligned with the requirements of the ATT exams.

 The framework has the blend of technical knowledge, wider competence and business skills that employers have told us they are looking for to enable Apprentices to operate effectively and productively in a tax environment.

 Branches

 There are 40 branches run in conjunction with the Chartered Institute of Taxation catering for the requirements of the members and students within their areas.

 Technical submissions to HMRC

-The technical officers of the ATTmeet with officials from HM Treasury and HM Revenue & Customs, to help ensure that the viewpoint of the taxpayer and tax practitioners is taken into account in the development of HMRC's policy and practice.
+The technical officers of the ATT meet with officials from HM Treasury and HM Revenue & Customs, to help ensure that the viewpoint of the taxpayer and tax practitioners is taken into account in the development of HMRC's policy and practice.